 Lately, the gaming stories that most absorb me aren’t set in some genero-fantasyland Garden of Eden—for me, it’s the software of my youth.
 In one of these games, blossoming love is depicted as a few coy lines of song lyrics in a well-timed AOL Instant Messenger away message (Emily Is Away).
 In another, adventure is sharing pictures of your face (with make-up) with a stranger from a video game (Cibele).
 War is twelve frantic, biting text messages your furious friend sends in quick succession (Mystic Messenger).
 Mystery lies deep in a vintage video database (Her Story).
 The thrill of new creation is the first few lines of code you wrote in a blank, intimidating command prompt (HackMUD).
 Your enemies are pop-up windows (Kingsway).

 Over the last few years, a few standout indie games have successfully hooked me with fake interfaces, setting their games amid the windows and menus and mechanics that mimic the way we interact with real-life digital technologies.
-It’s not just developers putting a stack of chips on our nostalgia for dial-up modems and Compuserve; it’s artists legitimizing the primary medium through which many of us engage with our surroundings and each other.
+It’s not just developers nodding toward our nostalgia for dial-up modems and Compuserve; it’s artists legitimizing the primary medium through which many of us engage with our surroundings and each other.
 These games use texting interfaces, Facebook chat, folders in Mac’s Finder or command prompts as reference points for how we interact with the game’s content.
 That way, there’s a 1:1 correspondence between form and content.
 Generally, both occupy the digital world.

 In the 2016 smartphone dating sim Mystic Messenger, the story goes that the player stumbles upon a smartphone app that, in fact, is the gateway to five potential love interests’ private chat.
 The plot unfolds through e-mails, chat messages and texts sent, in many instances, as push notifications to the player’s phone.
 So when the businessman Jumin Han leaves a meeting and wants to complain, he’ll text the protagonist directly to their phone, which, also, is the my phone.
 That way, the player and their in-game character relate to the Mystic Messenger app in the same way, closing the gap between the two.
 As these love interests divulge more of their secrets and confide in the protagonist, I felt more and more spellbound by the game because it convinced me that I was the protagonist.